What is cervical cancer?

 Numerous sexual partners: The more sexual partners you have, the more likely you are to contract HPV.

 Sexual activity at an early age: Having sex at a young age raises your risk of HPV.
 Other sexually transmitted diseases (STIs).
-Other STIs, such as chlamydia, gonorrhea, syphilis, and HIV/AIDS, enhance your chances of contracting HPV.
+Other STIs, such as chlamydia, gonorrhoea, syphilis, and HIV/AIDS, enhance your chances of contracting HPV.

 A weak immune system: If another health issue impairs your immune system and you have HPV, you may be more likely to develop cervical cancer.